 Ready to Launch Your Severn Airbnb?

 New to Airbnb?
 You can sign up for Airbnb through our referral link and get a free consultation with our team.
-Or if you want to skip the setup headache, our full-service Airbnb management handles everything at a flat 18%.
+Or if you want to skip the setup headache and have a professional 24/7 contact built in from day one (which the bylaw requires), our full-service Airbnb management handles everything at a flat 18%.

 This article contains a referral link.
 We may earn a small commission at no cost to you.